Tech-FZ/EmuGUI/README.md

 1. Install Python 3.
 You can either compile the source code or get it from your distribution's repositories.
 2. Install QEMU using one of the commands listed on Installation (Linux).
-3. Install Git using the install command of your distribution.
+3. Install Git and binutils using the install command of your distribution.
+    - Arch: `sudo pacman -S git binutils`
+    - Debian/Ubuntu: `sudo apt install git binutils`
+    - Fedora: `sudo dnf install git binutils`
+    - Gentoo: `sudo emerge -ask dev-vcs/git` for Git, `sudo emerge --ask --oneshot sys-devel/binutils` for binutils
+    - RHEL: `sudo yum install git binutils`
+    - (open-)SUSE: `sudo zypper in git binutils`

 4. Install Visual Studio Code.
 You can get it [here](https://code.visualstudio.com/download)
 5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 6. As you already have the terminal open, install (lib)xcb-cursor0.
 Commands for that can be found on [Installation (Linux)](#installation-linux).